-The Virtuoso XI
+The Fleurier Virtuoso XI

 The Art of Skeletonizing

-With the Virtuoso XI, the movement was specifically conceived and designed from the start to have enough space to engrave both sides of the bridges and plates, and room to admire them, and the result is exceptional.
+With the Fleurier Virtuoso XI, the movement was specifically conceived and designed from the start to have enough space to engrave both sides of the bridges and plates, and room to admire them, and the result is exceptional.
 More transparent than any other timepiece that BOVET has ever produced, every aspect of this high watchmaking movement is on full display.

 This allows you to dive into the movement, letting your eyes wander throughout its construction, admiring the transparency, the attention to detail, the high finishing, as well as the overall ethereal effect.

-Mesmerizing and captivating, the Virtuoso XI is a wonder to behold.
+Mesmerizing and captivating, the Fleurier Virtuoso XI is a wonder to behold.
 Stare too long at the magnificent artistry and you will get lost in its spectacular details.

 A Triumph of High Watchmaking